 “Bad fuel can clog up a car and make it break down faster – and it’s the same thing with our bodies and food,” says Divya Alter.
 “The quality of the food we eat will affect our performance.
 If we eat processed, artificial or improperly cooked food, it lowers our body’s intelligence to do what it’s supposed to do.”

-Wanderfuel: Energizing Food for Travelers
+Wanderfuel: Energising Food for Travellers

-Wanderfuel’s three snack boxes — Refresh & Recharge, Detox, and Rest & Calm — are aimed at reinventing travel dining by eschewing salty, processed foods in favor of nutrient-packed natural snacks that build energy and restore equilibrium.
+Wanderfuel’s three snack boxes – Refresh & Recharge, Detox, and Rest & Calm – are aimed at reinventing travel dining by eschewing salty, processed foods in favour of nutrient-packed natural snacks that build energy and restore equilibrium.

 Fitness Kitchen LA: Clean Eating for an Active Lifestyle

 Here’s a new healthy-eating buzzword to add to the list: “clean.”
-Fitness Kitchen LA, a high-end meal-delivery service out of Los Angeles, uses the term to describe its meals, which are sent weekly to subscribers and are free of dairy, soy, gluten and refined sugars.
+Fitness Kitchen LA, a high-end meal delivery service out of Los Angeles, uses the term to describe its meals, which are sent weekly to subscribers and are free of dairy, soy, gluten and refined sugars.